I start in on Jan of the Jungle, a few words about feral jungle

-Indeed, feral men go all the way back to Rudyard Kipling's Mowgli, an
+Indeed, feral men go all the way back to Rudyard Kipling's

-wild man raised by beasts.
+Enkidu, the wild man raised by beasts.

-In history, there are endless records of foundling children adopted
+In history, there are endless records of foundling children

-Nation tribes, and vice versa.
+by First Nation tribes, and vice versa.
 Going 'native' was an occupational

 hazard of travellers and colonists.
 One minute you're a proper English

 of native and western cultures.

 Still, despite all the stories of children raised by wolves,

 foundling children surviving as best they can.
 And usually, the foundlings

 are not doing well.
 These are seriously messed up kids, not noble

-There are big obstacles to a functioning human being successfully raised
+There are big obstacles to a functioning human being successfully

-species to species, and there's no easy way around that.
+varies from species to species, and there's no easy way around that.

 Another problem is development.
-Humans don't automatically develop
+Humans don't automatically

-goes through developmental stages along with the body, both physically,
+the brain goes through developmental stages along with the body, both physically,

 emotionally, sexually and intellectually.
 The result of not getting